shrutipanjwani/shrutipanjwani/README.md

 ![Speaker at Solana HH 2022](https://pbs.twimg.com/profile_banners/1254357707672285185/1663439580/1500x500)

-- She has expertise in Next.js, React.js, TypeScript, Three.js, GSAP, PostgreSQL, Prisma, Express.js, and Node.js
+- I've expertise in Next.js, React.js, TypeScript, Three.js, GSAP, PostgreSQL, Prisma, Express.js, and Node.js

-- She recently discovered her true calling in Ethereum and Solana blockchain technologies.
-She finds web3 tech as one of the extremely rewarding
+- I recently discovered my true calling in Ethereum and Solana blockchain technologies.
+I find web3 tech as one of the extremely rewarding

-- With her self-taught skills, She won a silver medal 🥈 at the National Web Technologies Competition [IndiaSkill Juniors 2021](https://worldskillsindia.co.in/juniorskills2021/) by NSDC
+- With my self-taught skills, I won a silver medal 🥈 at the National Web Technologies Competition [IndiaSkill Juniors 2021](https://worldskillsindia.co.in/juniorskills2021/) by NSDC

-- She worked as a freelancer with clients overseas for a couple of years & full-time in a fin-tech US based startup.
-Currently she is exploring and building in web3 technologies Solana and Ethereum
+- I worked as a freelancer with clients overseas for a couple of years & full-time in a fin-tech US based startup.
+Currently I'm exploring and building in web3 technologies Solana and Ethereum

-- She has a couple of YouTube channels that gained a lot of reach in a very short span of time but that's paused since a year [Shruti Codes](https://www.youtube.com/c/shruticodes/) &
+- I've a couple of YouTube channels that gained a lot of reach in a very short span of time but that's paused since a year [Shruti Codes](https://www.youtube.com/c/shruticodes/) &
 [Shruti Panjwani](https://www.youtube.com/c/ShrutiPanjwani)

 - 📫 Got something to talk about? - **hello@shrutipanjwani.com**